benevolent-games/slate/readme.md

 signals and flat both share the same reaction syntax, but they are separate state management systems. `reactor` lets you combine both.

+slate components and views are already wired up to the reactor and will respond to changes automatically. you only need the reactor when you want to respond to state changes when you're *outside* of slate components or views.

 - you can use one-function reaction syntax:
   ```ts
   import {reactor, flatstate, signal} from "@benev/slate"